-The fifth valve is used to shut water off to the toilet in an emergency or service situation.
+The toilet shut off valve is used to shut water off to the toilet in an emergency or service situation.
 On some units it is located inside the lavatory cabinet, on most units it is located just behind the toilet close to the floor.